 Are there any Curta prototypes?
 Mr. Herzstark kept three prototypes in his home in Nendeln, Liechtenstein.
 Upon his death in 1988 they were sold to a private collector.

 Are there different protective cases?
 Since the Curta is a precision instrument, it was sold with a protective capsule or case.
 These are screw-top cylinders often with internal padding.
 Some plastic capsules were made but these were found not to be suitable so production was stopped and the metal cases again prevailed.
-Apparently Prince Heinrich von Liechtenstein found the metal case to be to rigid for a precision instrument so he had a special leather case crafted for his Curta.
+Apparently Prince Heinrich von Liechtenstein found the metal case to be too rigid for a precision instrument so he had a special leather case crafted for his Curta.

 Why does the cap of the Curta's protective capsule screw on backwards?
 I had always assumed that this was to prevent someone from hastily unscrewing the cap and dropping the fine instrument on the floor.
 I recently learned that this was actually a design change made to prevent the accidental turning of the Curta's operational crank when the case was screwed shut.
 This accident would leave the Curta not ready for calculation when the case was opened.
 Early metal cases having a clockwise closing cap are apparently quite rare.

 Special thanks to member Bob Otnes in Palo Alto, CA and Peter Kradolfer in Germany for providing information used in this article.
-Please send any interesting information that my be helpful for future articles on the Curta to Bruce Flamm, 10445 Victoria Avenue, Riverside, CA, 92503.

 Copyright 1997, Bruce Flamm

 For those who would like to learn more about Curt Herzstark, who designed the Curta, the Charles Babbage Institute offers an oral history transcript with an interview of Mr. Herzstark.
 For more information, go to: